-The North and South Poles Face an 'Unprecedented' Climate Future
+An Upheaval at the Ends of the World

-It was not so long ago—only 108 years, within a great grandma’s memory—that a person’s eyes first beheld the South Pole.
+It was not so long ago—only 108 years, within a great-grandma’s memory—that a person’s eyes first beheld the South Pole.
 When Roald Amundsen made it to the bottom of the world in 1911, it marked a new chapter in the human story.
-Our curious, inventive, and adaptable species, born on the sunny savannah, had reached that last spot of remote desolation on our home planet.
+Our curious, inventive, and adaptable species, born on the sunny savanna, had reached that last spot of remote desolation on our home planet.

 Little did we know that less than a century later, the hustle and bustle of our society would alter that ancient landscape forever.